dhis2/dhis2-docs/src/commonmark/en/content/user/data-administration.md

 When you create or modify a job, it will be rescheduled according to selected preferences.
-To run a job on demand, press the green triangle labeled "Run now".
+To run a job on demand, press the green triangle labelled "Run now".
 This action is only available for enabled jobs.

 ### Creating a job